 The feature that’s been getting the most attention is unsurprisingly 3D Touch, which is an evolution of the Force Touch concept we first saw on the Apple Watch.
 Essentially, it adds depth to interaction with your screen, giving meaning to touch pressure.

-On the home screen, this is implemented as a sort of “right-click” that offers more or less dynamic shortcut options depending on the individual app.
+In practise, this is implemented as a sort of “right-click” that offers more or less dynamic shortcut options depending on the individual app.
 Where Live Photos turned out to be more interesting than I expected, 3D Touch has so far been a bit underwhelming.

 This isn’t because I don’t think the concept has potential, but I do think that it’s just that: potential.
 For now, it feels like a paradigm that hasn’t been sufficiently explored, so until more third-party developers throw their weight behind it, I wouldn’t consider it a crucial decision-making factor.